 Since its inception, Paul and his partners have developed the Commodore Hotel into a stylish, thoughtfully curated hub at the center of Astoria.

-The hotel was sold in the Fall of 2019, and is currently operated by the Selina Group.
+The hotel was sold in the Fall of 2019.

 In 2008, as one of three original owners, Paul Caruana and his construction company - Caruana Inc - took over the lead role in the completion of the bSIDE6 project: a seven-story office and retail building located at the corner of SE 6th avenue and East Burnside Street in Portland, Oregon.
 Sited among the historic arcaded structures of lower Burnside, the bSIDE6 building is a significant addition to this dynamic central neighborhood.